 This story was featured in our ELECTricity newsletter in February 2014.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Wake County, North Carolina is home to the state capital, Raleigh, and is the most populous county in the Tar Heel State.
 With over 650,000 registered voters, the county's Board of Elections conducts elections for a dozen municipalities in the county.
 The election team recruits and trains 2,000 poll workers to staff 200 polling places every year.

 Today we’re sharing the process that Wake County election staff went through to update their official homepage.
 From soliciting feedback from front desk staff to the director’s final approval, Wake County takes us behind the scenes of their recent website reboot.

 Find resources for website design and more on our Election Administration Survival Guide.